-This trail was officially opened in 2011.
-We continue to work with First Nations, stewardship, and marine trail safety within its area.
-We have a few articles about the destination area ‘Gulf Islands Marine Trail’.
+This trail was officially opened in 2011 but we continue to work on First Nations engagement, stewardship, and safety within its area.

 The Gulf Islands Marine Trail or Salish Sea Marine Trail can be enjoyed as one long expedition, but there are plenty of ways to enjoy just portions.
 We do not give specific trails or routes at this time.
 It’s best that you choose a gateway or launch point where you wish to start and plan your trip by accessing our map.

 - It’s a good idea to view the overall area on our main map first to get an idea of where you wish to paddle.
 Choose your location and route.

 - Our goal is to ensure safe travelling by canoe or kayak.
 We completed safety audits of all routes in the Gulf Islands and other stretches of the BC coast to determine where distances are not optimal or safe.
 For example, the outside of the Gulf Islands – Gabriola Island, Valdes Island and Galiano Island – have long stretches of coastline without ample campsites.
 That is, campsites optimally should be 8NM apart to a maximum of 12NM.

 - If you are new to paddling you have to decide whether you are ready for your first trip.
 Consider taking paddling lessons and join a local club.
 Be trained.
 Be prepared.
 Be connected.

 - As a member you can access our trip resources page or easily find resources online at Sea Kayak Association of BC.

 The Gulf Islands Marine Trail has several entry points including Nanaimo, Ladysmith, Chemainus, Maple Bay and Mill Bay or you can travel to one of the main Gulf Islands.